wesleycamargo/azure-docs.pt-br/articles/marketplace-publishing/marketplace-publishing-vm-image-post-publishing.md

 <properties
-   pageTitle="Gerenciar uma imagem de máquina virtual no Azure Marketplace | Microsoft Azure" description="Guia detalhado sobre como gerenciar sua imagem de máquina virtual no Azure Marketplace após a publicação inicial." services="Azure Marketplace" documentationCenter="" authors="HannibalSII"
+   pageTitle="Managing your virtual machine image on the Azure Marketplace | Microsoft Azure" description="Detailed guide on how to manage your virtual machine image on the Azure Marketplace after initial publication." services="Azure Marketplace" documentationCenter="" authors="HannibalSII"